G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 ## Attach volumes to an existing instance

-If a volume is attached to an instance, you’ll see the instance name on the **Volumes** page in the **Instance** column.
-Otherwise, you’ll see the "Attach to instance" link.
+If a volume is attached to an instance, you'll see the instance name on the **Volumes** page in the **Instance** column.
+Otherwise, you’ll see the "Attach to instance" link in the **Instance** column.
 You can attach more than one volume to an instance.
-However, these volumes can only be used in the same region where the instance is created.
+However, volumes can only be used in the same region as their instance.

 You can attach volumes to an instance either from the **Volumes** page or from the instance settings.